 Tuning for High Performance¶

 You have resources to spare and want to optimize for performance.
+To begin with, make sure you are running a 64 bit build and that the index database is on an SSD.
 First some general options:

 Set to -1 to disable progress updates.
 Time spent on progress updates is time not spent on syncing.

 Set to false to run Syncthing with normal priority.
 This may allow Syncthing to use more CPU time, which can improve performance.

 Find an appropriate setting for the number of folders to sync concurrently, taking into account the inherent concurrency of the underlying storage system.
 If two folders are on the same underlying spinning disk, syncing them concurrently will be a strict loss of performance.
 If the underlying storage is a large array of disk, then syncing many folders concurrently may be beneficial.

 large.
 Regardless of the size of the actual database, this increases a number of buffers and settings to optimize for higher throughput.

 This sets the maximum amount of data being processed (loaded from disk and transmitted over the network) concurrently at any given time.
 This is a global limiter, not per folder.
 If you have a lot of folders and/or a lot of devices and memory to spare you may want to increase this value.
 The default is 256 MiB, consider values of 1024 MiB or more.